mateussouzaweb/nicedeck/README.md

 - Automatic installation of recomended softwares for general usage, gaming and console emulation (see below).
 - You can choose the softwares and emulators to install.
-- Oficial installation via flatpak on available applications (because is easier to use and automatically updates).
+- Official installation via flatpak on available applications (because is easier to use and automatically updates).
 - Each software is independent and is maintaned / updated directly by their developers.
 - Opinated and simplified structure for emulators, where you should see only the ``ROMs`` and ``BIOS`` folders for the emulators that you installed.
 - Installed programs will be available on the ``Steam Library``, allowing usage on ``Gaming Mode`` at Steam Deck.
 Nice covers are also expected.